inet-framework/inet/showcases/wireless/power/doc/index.rst

 Goals
 -----

-This showcase demonstrates the modeling of energy consumption, energy storage and generation in the INET Framework through the example of a mobile ad-hoc network.
-We'll examine the effect of wireless communication on the power consumption of the mobile nodes.
-The main energy consumer in the nodes will thus be the radio; the modeled devices will also have energy storage (battery) and energy "generator" (e.g. solar cells) units built into them.
+Power consumption is a critical aspect of the design and operation of wireless networks, particularly in mobile and energy-constrained systems.
+In this showcase, we demonstrate how to model the energy consumption, energy storage, and energy generation of mobile nodes in an ad-hoc wireless network.
+Through an example simulation, we will examine the impact of wireless communication on the power consumption of the mobile nodes, with the main focus being on the energy consumed by the radio.
+The modeled devices also have energy storage units (batteries) and energy generation units (modeling solar cells) built into them.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/wireless/power <https://github.com/inet-framework/inet/tree/master/showcases/wireless/power>`__